from small one page howto to huge articles all in one place

 -V, --version

 This is the default behavior of qfile.
 It will list the packages which own the files (or directories, or symlinks, or anything else Portage can install) you are querying.
 Query items may be file paths or simple file names.
 By default, output includes packages names and the complete paths to the matching files.
-If using --exact, versions of the packages will also be shown.
-At the contrary, when using --quiet, only package names are listed, without files paths.
-Finally, --verbose is similar to --exact, but may adds a few warnings.
+If using --verbose, versions of the packages will also be shown.
+In contrast, when using --quiet, only package names are listed, without files paths.
 The return status of qfile will be 0 as soon as an owning package has been found for one of the query items.

 Find names of package(s) owning "/bin/bash":